How Much Does It Cost to Sue Someone in Ohio?

 If you have used a drug or medical device that has been recalled and have experienced dangerous side effects, it is imperative that you reach out to a product liability lawyer.
 Even if the drug or device was already recalled, you may still be eligible for compensation in a product liability lawsuit, especially if you were hurt before the recall was announced.

 The skilled Ohio product liability lawyers at Kisling, Nestico & Redick can evaluate the circumstances of your case and determine whether you have a valid claim.
 Product liability lawsuits are complex, especially when they involve drug recalls.
-Thus, it is important that you to seek legal representation if you’ve been harmed by a recalled drug or device.
+Thus, it is important that you seek legal representation if a recalled drug or device has harmed you.

 If a recalled drug has left you injured, contact the Ohio product liability attorneys at Kisling, Nestico & Redick as soon as possible.
 In a free, no-obligation consultation, we’ll ensure your rights are protected and discuss avenues of pursuing compensation on your behalf.
 Call us at 1-800-HURT-NOW.